MagicNews/ASMagic/README.md

 List of required packages:
 - `python2.7`
 - `redis-server`

 You will need some other Python modules too, which can be (and should be) installed through the Python package manager(pip)

 **Installation**

-You can easily install Group Butler by running the following commands:
+You can easily install MagicAntiSpam by running the following commands:

 ```bash
 # Tested on Ubuntu 16.04